Actinium: Chemical compounds

-Here a, b and c are lattice constants, No is space group number and Z is the number of formula units per unit cell.
+Here a, b and c are lattice constants, No is the space group number, and Z is the number of formula units per unit cell.
 Density was not measured directly but calculated from the lattice parameters.

 Oxides

 Actinium oxide (Ac_{2}O_{3}) can be obtained by heating the hydroxide at 500 °C or the oxalate at 1100 °C, in vacuum.
 Its crystal lattice is isotypic with the oxides of most trivalent rare-earth metals.

 Halides

 Actinium trifluoride can be produced either in solution or in solid reaction.
 The former reaction is carried out at room temperature, by adding hydrofluoric acid to a solution containing actinium ions.
 In the latter method, actinium metal is treated with hydrogen fluoride vapors at 700 °C in an all-platinum setup.
 Treating actinium trifluoride with ammonium hydroxide at 900–1000 °C yields oxyfluoride AcOF.
 Whereas lanthanum oxyfluoride can be easily obtained by burning lanthanum trifluoride in air at 800 °C for an hour, similar treatment of actinium trifluoride yields no AcOF and only results in melting of the initial product.